Internal Management System and Key Performance Indicators

 - Return on investment (ROI) in the Automotive Division

 Deliveries to customers are defined as handovers of new vehicles to the end customer.
 This figure shows the popularity of our products and is the measure we use to determine our competitive position in the various markets.
-Deliveries are closely related to our targets of exciting our customers, being a role model for environment, safety and integrity, and being an excellent employer.
-One of the most important prerequisites for the Company’s long-term success is a strong brand portfolio that – on the basis of outstanding quality – offers tailor-made mobility solutions with safe, resource-efficient vehicles, thus meeting the diverse needs of customers.
-Demand for our products guarantees not only unit sales and production, but also full utilization of our sites and the jobs of our employees.
-The goals we are striving for cannot be achieved without a skilled, dedicated workforce and a consensus on shared values.
+Deliveries are closely related to our goal of transforming the Volkswagen Group into a world-leading, software-oriented mobility provider.
+One of the most important prerequisites for the Company’s long-term success is a strong brand portfolio that – on the basis of outstanding quality – offers tailor-made mobility solutions with safe, connected, resource-efficient and thus largely emission-free vehicles that meet the diverse needs of customers.
+Demand for our products and mobility services guarantees not only unit sales and production, but also full utilization of our sites and the jobs of our employees.
+The goals we are striving for cannot be achieved without a skilled, flexible and dedicated workforce and a consensus on shared values.

 Sales revenue, which does not include the figures for our equity-accounted Chinese joint ventures, reflects our market success in financial terms.
 Following adjustment for our use of resources, the operating result reflects the Company’s actual business activity and documents the economic success of our core business.
 The operating return on sales is the ratio of the operating result to sales revenue.

 The research and development ratio (R&D ratio) in the Automotive Division shows total research and development costs in relation to sales revenue.
 Research and development costs comprise a range of expenses, from futurology through to the development of marketable products.
-Particular emphasis is placed on the environmentally friendly orientation of our product portfolio, digitalization and new technologies.
+Particular emphasis is placed on the environmentally friendly orientation and digitalization of our product portfolio, the expansion of our battery expertise, the development of software and new platforms and the creation of new technologies.
 The R&D ratio reflects our activities undertaken to safeguard the Company’s future viability.

 The ratio of capex (investments in property, plant and equipment, investment property and intangible assets, excluding capitalized development costs) to sales revenue in the Automotive Division reflects both our innovative power and our future competitiveness.
 It shows our capital expenditure – largely for modernizing, expanding, electrifying and digitalizing our product range and for environmentally friendly drivetrains, as well as for adjusting production capacities and improving production processes – in relation to the Automotive Division’s sales revenue.